 Warning: if you haven’t used this approach before, it may take some practice before you’re entirely happy with it.
 However, it is worth persevering.

 Upon completion of a successful assignment is another useful time to ask for a referral.
 Assuming everything has gone well, the referral conversation springs naturally from a brief review of what benefits the assignment has brought the client, such as identifying tax planning opportunities.
 Ask the client to talk you through what aspect of the assignment they have found most useful.
 When they’ve done so, you can thank them; mention that the work was enjoyable; you’d like more of the same; and whom do they know that they can introduce you to.

 The secret of referral marketing is to strike whilst the iron is hot (when the client thanks you, is new to you, or the assignment has just been completed); and to follow up.

-The Institute’s library offers a range of support material covering marketing and sales.
+The ICAEW’s library offers a range of support material covering marketing and sales.